Erhesvara/Word-Counter/README.md

 ## Usage

-After Running the Chatbot.py interact and engage in conversation within the console interaction
+After Running the Chatbot.py interact with its function